maykbrito/clone-discord/README.md

 yarn run test
 ```

-## Tecnologies used in this project
+## Technologies used in this project
 - [ ] Typescript
 - [ ] React
 - [ ] Styled Components